KDE/digikam-doc/setup_application/database_settings.rst

 The SQLite Database
 -------------------

 `SQLite <https://sqlite.org/>`_ is a relational database management system, written in the C programming library.
-SQLite is not directly comparable to client/server SQL database engines such as MySQL, Oracle or PostgreSQL.
+SQLite is not directly comparable to client/server SQL database engines such as MariaDB or PostgreSQL.
 Rather, it is an SQL database engine that is embedded in an end program.
 SQLite reads and writes directly to ordinary disk files.
 SQLite is almost always the best solution for device-local storage with low write-concurrency and less than a terabyte of content.
 SQLite is fast and reliable and it requires no configuration or maintenance.
 It keeps things simple.
 SQLite "just works".

 By default, digiKam uses SQLite as its back-end for storing important metadata and thumbnails. digiKam stores information into four SQLite files: